Joaquin-E-Serraiti/sudoku-configurations-data/README.md

 # Sudoku Configurations Data
-This is a completed project in which I learnt the basics about databases and data analysis tools.
+This is a completed project in which I learned the basics about databases and data analysis tools.
 The goal of this project was to explore patterns in randomly generated Sudoku configurations and practice data analysis.

 ### Technologies utilized:
 -	Python